icxuseen/logs-analysis/README.md

 First, you'll need to create the views listed above:
-1. Within the VM, navigate to `cd /vagrant`
-2. Run `psql`
+1. Install PostgreSQL`
-3. Connect to the database `\c news`
+2. Run PostgreSQL to Connect to the database`
+3. Import  `news.sql file`
-4. Enter the views listed above
+4. Create the views listed above
-5. Exit `psql`

-With those view created, run the `log_analysis.py` file:
-1. Place the `logs-analysis.py` file within the same directory as the VM and SQL file provided by Udacity.
-2. If you haven't already, launch the VM:
-	a. `vagrant up` -- only required once
-	b. `vagrant ssh` -- required each time
-3. Within the VM, navigate to `cd /vagrant`
-4. Execute the file `python logs-analysis.py`
+5. Execute the file logs-analysis.py